Self editing 4 fiction #4 ~ Point of View

-Self editing 4 fiction #5 ~ Dialogue Mechanics
+Self editing for fiction #5 ~ Dialogue Mechanics

 This brief